13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 Make the most of your stovetop heat by boiling your water.

-Stovetop Espresso and Moka Pots are great for the Minis as well, though you do need to have the fire cranked up.
-Another option is the 9Barista – a “stovetop espresso machine that can produce authentic espresso.”
+Stovetop Espresso and Moka Pots are great for use with the Minis as well, though you do need to have the fire roaring.

-It’s recommended by our friends at The Coffee Folk as being compact and able to consistently produce great espresso.
+Another option is the 9Barista, a “stovetop espresso machine that can produce authentic espresso.”
+Our friends at The Coffee Folk recommend it as compact and able to consistently produce great espresso.

 6. Mini Chainsaw